About Us

 What else does the library offer besides books?

-We have audiobooks, music CDs, DVDs, 9 public use computers, a black-and-white and color printer, copy machine, fax machine, magazines, Chromebooks, blood pressure testing kits, and a wonderful collection of Native American artifacts for public viewing.
+We have audiobooks, music CDs, DVDs, 6 public use computers, a black-and-white and color printer, copy machine, fax machine, magazines, blood pressure testing kits, and a wonderful collection of Native American artifacts for public viewing.

-For kids, we also have educational and sensory toys, foam and wooden blocks, board games, and more.
+For kids, we have educational and sensory toys, light boards, blocks, board games, dress up closet, kids kitchen, and more.
 We have many children’s activities throughout the year, including story times and our fun-filled Summer Reading Program!

 Accessibility Toolbar